Course Name: Richmond Country Club

 While the back 9 is the superior side, the opening 10th hole is also somewhat goofy as a 378 yard dogleg left.
 This hole is tight to begin with but a tree on the right side of the fairway makes this the second hole in a row you’re playing target golf.
 At 460 yards, the par 5 11th is a memorable hole that can yield some great scores and also some abominations.
 This hole features a sharp dogleg at about 215 yards.
 You must carry your drive over a ravine and bunkers to get to the fairway, but not so far to run through the fairway into thick pines.
 Longer hitters can attempt to carry driver over the left trees, but this play brings some big scores into consideration.
 Another thing to keep in mind on 11 is that the right side of this green is somewhat hidden by trees that overhang it.
 The 12th is the first of three par 3’s on the back 9.
 This hole is fairly narrow for a par 3 and plays a solid 181 yards to a sloping green.
 The 13th hole is one of the more difficult holes on the course due to its length (410 yards) and relative narrowness.
 If your drive finds the fairway here, though, it is not too difficult of a hole.

 The 14th hole reminds me a lot of the fantastic 6th hole and is not surprisingly one of my favorite holes on the course.
 At 399 yards, this too is a strong dogleg left that requires an accurate drive over a bunker on the left side of the fairway.
+Longer golfers can carry this 220 yard bunker and leave themselves only a wedge in.
 To me, the 15th is the strongest of the five par 3’s at Richmond.
 It plays 198 yards from the Whites but considerably longer and over the driveway from the Blues.
 This large green is always hard for me to hit, and a deep bunker short right is a popular destination for many players.
 At 520 yards, the 16th is another strategic par 5 that bends to the right.
 The drive here tempts you to cut some corner as a large bunker guards the left side of the fairway.
 The approach to this green is quite uphill and one of the few elevation changes you need to account for at Richmond.
 After a quaint little 154 yard par 3, the finishing hole at Richmond is another memorable one.
 While only 331 yards, this hole (pictured below) features one of the only water hazards on the course about 250 yards from the tee.
 Length certainly takes a backseat to accuracy on this hole, as good drives will leave a wedge shot over the pond to a large green.

 General Comments: Compared to similar courses, pace of play has always been average to above average at Richmond.
 The range here and practice green are also pretty standard.
 While there are only three sets of tees here, they vary considerably and will really impact the way the course is played.
 Not surprisingly, there were several incidents like the one pictured below when I played here.